dbsqp/ebusd-influxdbv2/README.md

 # nuki-influxdbv2
-Docker image to fetch data from Nuki bridge via API and push to influxdb v2 bucket.
+Docker image to fetch data from Nuki Web API and push to influxdb v2 bucket.

 ## Nuki Accessories
 - Enable API on Nuki Bridge